naoTimesdev/ndiscord.py/docs/api.rst

     .. versionadded:: 2.0

-    :param thread: The thread that got joined.
+    :param thread: The thread that got joined or created.
     :type thread: :class:`Thread`

 .. function:: on_thread_remove(thread)